What is Milorganite?

 Where can I buy Milorganite?

 Homeowners can find Milorganite at most lawn and garden stores across the country (it is America's #1 organic nitrogen fertilizer).
 Our store locator can help find a store near you.
-Retailers and Landscape Professionals can get Milorganite from our extensive distributor network, often the same supplier for your other lawn and garden or turf equipment.
+Retailers and Landscape Professionals can get Milorganite from our extensive distributor network, often the same supplier for your other lawn and garden products.

 Synthetic fertilizers are “fast food”, best known for being fast-acting once they are watered in.
 Synthetics are manufactured chemically with high burn and leaching potential.
 Organic fertilizers are “slow food” and obtain their nutrients from natural sources.
 Organic fertilizers build the soil structure, feeding plants slowly over a longer period of time.
 Organic fertilizers contain no chemical salts, which can burn vegetation.